 The morning of the climb wasn’t too bad.
 Shimmering in my bright pink waterproof, I ploughed stoically through the car park and began the slow, ascending trudge uphill with the rest of the group.
 We walked on a steady incline through grey drizzle for about 90 minutes and feeling surprisingly good about my brand new status as a mountain walker, I said, ‘oh, this isn’t too bad..does it get much steeper than this?’

 Our instructor laughed and didn’t reply.
 I immediately suspected this was Not A Good Sign.

 About an hour in, I hit my wall.
 As I looked up, all I could see was endless mountain disappearing into the cloud.
 I had to keep going??
-Every bit of me ached, my thigh muscles had seized up and I’d started fantasising about being airlifted from the mountain by hunky air ambulance crew.
+Every bit of me ached, my thigh muscles had seized up and I’d started fantasising about being airlifted from the mountain by hunky mountain rescue crew.

 ‘I’ve hit the wall…I can’t keep going,’ I said.